plone/plone.restapi-client/docs/actions/comments.md

 ## Get Comments List

-This function returns the list of all comments for the given path.

-- Function name: `getCommentsQuery`
+### Query function

+Use the `getCommentsListQuery` function to get the query for fetching the comments list for a page.

+### Hook

+Use the `useGetCommentsList` hook to get the comments list for a page.

 ### Parameters